 Altered somatosensory processing in autism spectrum disorders: Mechanisms and emerging therapeutic opportunities

-On April 24, 2019 David Ginty will present his work on the neurobiological basis of touch over-reactivity in mouse models of autism spectrum disorder (ASD), and discuss new pharmacological approaches aimed at reducing sensory over-reactivity and potentially improving cognitive and behavioral abnormalities associated with ASD.
+On April 24, 2019, David Ginty presented his work on the neurobiological basis of touch over-reactivity in mouse models of autism spectrum disorder (ASD).
+He also discussed new pharmacological approaches aimed at reducing sensory over-reactivity and potentially improving cognitive and behavioral abnormalities associated with ASD.

 Associate Member, Broad Institute